Yanting322/LA-Crime-Analysis-2024-year-/README.md

 The project includes one interactive widget to enhance user experience, embedded using Quarto Jupyter cell embedding.

 Finally, a clean Git commit history with meaningful messages is included, showing individual contributions and project evolution.
-You can find the Git graph and author metadata in the git_history directory or rendered below.
+You can find the Git graph and author metadata in the Git_Graph.jpg or rendered below.

 ## Project summary